-Following a DfT workshop in December 2021 we have continued to engage with officials on future night flight arrangements and on the work that needs to be done to assess their impacts properly.
+We have continued to engage with officials on future night flight arrangements and on the work that needs to be done to assess their impacts properly.

 It currently appears likely that airspace modernisation will deliver substantial benefits for the industry, but few for communities and the environment.

 Although modernisation may have the potential to reduce noise on a per-flight basis, those benefits are likely to be modest.
-They may also be substantially outweighed by noise from additional flights from a significant increase in capacity that modernisation will enable.
+They may also be substantially outweighed by noise from additional flights from the significant increase in capacity that modernisation will enable.

 The Civil Aviation Authority’s (CAA) airspace change process, through which modernisation will primarily be delivered, is currently likely to reinforce this pro-industry bias because the law requires it to prioritise the efficient use of airspace over environmental objectives whenever the two are in conflict.

 Through their representation on the government’s Airspace Strategy Board, the AEF and the Forum have been seeking changes that would achieve more balanced outcomes.
 These include clearer policy, amended legal objectives and proper regulation of the asserted benefits of modernisation.